jtomassoni/family-history/README.md

 TODO
 ----
-*   Things that can be done before needing a real DB or auth just with the stuff in the binder, i think the move is ot make stories and tagging and stuff work before adding more pics bcz that'll be the heaviest payload from github
+*   create app elements for stories and family tree
-    * make hint work help
+*   make sure hover,disable, etc status effects work for all buttons
 *   upload all the content
 *   parse it for stories
-    * create app elements for stories
-    * create element for family tree
 *   link family tree to stories
 *   link stories to gallery
 *   link gallery to stories
-    * make sure hover,disable, etc status effects work for all buttons

 *   Build backend DB for images
 *   Pipe those images into front end
 *   User profiles with auth